sparsha-2011/physical-ai-learning-journey/projects/omniglam-sdg/README.md

   <br>
   <sub>▶ Click the preview to view the animation</sub>

-  *The end goal: a robot arm that can scan and identify each OmniGlam lipstick shade by name.
-This project builds the synthetic data pipeline that makes that possible — generating the training data a robot would need to get there.*
+  *The vision: a robot arm that can scan and identify each OmniGlam lipstick shade by name.
+This project builds the synthetic data pipeline that makes that possible by generating the training data a robot would need to get there.*

 </p>